From Model Explanation to Data Misinterpretation: A Cautionary Analysis of Post Hoc Explainers in Business Research: Introduction

 Overall, our paper identifies and cautions against a growing trend of the inappropriate use of post hoc explanations to draw inferences about data, leading to data misinterpretation.
-We argue that post hoc explanations should not be used to \textbf{validate} hypotheses about data; instead, their role in gathering knowledge about data should be limited to \textbf{proposal} of hypotheses.
-To gain an accurate understanding of the underlying relationships the data, we emphasize the need for more rigorous and comprehensive follow-up analyses, both quantitatively and qualitatively.
-This distinction is essential to ensure the prevention of the overestimation of the reliability and validity of insights derived from post hoc explainers in business research.
+We argue that post hoc explanations should not be used to \textbf{validate} hypotheses about data; rather, their proper role in the research process is to \textbf{propose} hypotheses that can subsequently be tested through more rigorous methods.
+Making the distinction between exploration and validation is critical to avoid overstating the reliability or generalizability of insights derived from post hoc explainers and to ensure that business research continues to rest on sound empirical and theoretical foundations.